louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 {: #fig-join-fsm title="Receiver-side finite-state machine to listen to a flexicast flow"}

-Upon reception of the FC_STATE frame with the JOIN action, the source sends an FC_KEY frame, containing the TLS master secret that will be used to derive the set of keys necessary for the receiver to decrypt packets
+Upon reception of an FC_STATE frame with the JOIN action, the source sends an FC_KEY frame, containing the TLS master secret that will be used to derive the set of keys necessary for the receiver to decrypt packets
 received on the flexicast flow.
 The frame also contains the first packet number that the receiver SHOULD receive with this key.
 The receiver MUST NOT process packets with a lower packet number, and applications SHOULD provide a way to transmit through the unicast path any application data required for the receiver to correctly process subsequent packets received on the flexicast flow ID.
 Starting from the advertised first packet number of interest, the source MUST retransmit (either on the flexicast flow, or unicast path) lost reliable frames.